 But when we hit an obstacle--often in the form of our own resistance--everything grinds to a halt.
 So it's important to keep moving forward, in one way or another.
 And rather than overcome the obstacle or fight the resistance, it's often more effective to simply find another path toward the goal.

 This can take many forms--in my case breaking down the large goal of "being healthy" into five components gave me five paths to follow simultaneously.
 And while my intention is to pursue them all every day, that's not necessarily feasible--as shown in the occasional inverse correlation between sleep and work.
 But having multiple paths at my disposal allows me to continue to make progress on at least one of them every day.
-(It's pretty rare that I go "5 for 5" on a given day, but I don't think I've ever gone "0 for 5" either.)
+(It's pretty rare that I go "5 for 5" on a given day, but I don't go "0 for 5" very often either.)

 Another version of this strategy involves looking for experiences that parallel the goal we're pursuing in other aspects of life.
 My practice as a coach focuses on helping people be more effective and fulfilled in their professional lives, but in many cases my clients and students find the work-related issues they're addressing a little too daunting to tackle head-on.
 In that case, an option is to look for parallels in their personal lives, where there's often more support for change and where the risks of change can seem lower.